anqizhou13/DGRP/Guide.md

 In order to use this program, you have to configure setup.py.

+ - setup the directory dictionary.

- - setup """ Dict_directory= {
+  """ Dict_directory= {
-        'main_directory' : The root of the folder which contains all genotypes' folders 'saving directory': the root where all the processed data will be saved 'sh_choreograph' : The bash script for ChoreJar automation ...:  can be removed
+        'main_directory' : The root of the folder which contains all genotypes' folders \n 'saving directory': the root where all the processed data will be saved \n 'sh_choreograph' : The bash script for ChoreJar automation\n

+        ...:  can be removed\n

  }""""